A Pitch Deck Sample: Full Breakdown of an Investor Deck

 A 'Market Validation' slide is essential for products where breaking into an established market (or promoting the adoption of a product in a newer consumer ecosystem) might be challenging.
 For instance, in their 2009 pitch deck, Airbnb included a market validation slide to support their thesis that people would be willing to stay on strangers' couches.

-Pitch Deck Template, Market Validation slide example
+Pitch Deck Sample, Market Validation slide example

 Slide 10: